DarkRoku12/fast-ledger/readme.md

 - Is optimized for database [DOD](https://en.wikipedia.org/wiki/Data-oriented_design)
 - Is capable of handling a great number of TPS (Transactions Per Second).

-Amazon handles ~12M TPD (Transactions Per Day), that's ~140 TPS.
+Amazon handles ~12M TPD (Transactions Per Day), that's ~140 TPS. <br>
-PayPal handles ~41M TPD, that would be around 474 TPS.
+PayPal handles ~41M TPD, that would be around 474 TPS. <br>
-Verifone claims one of their advanced PoS models (Omni 3750) can process a transaction within 3-4 seconds, that's ~1/3 TPS.
+Verifone claims one of their advanced PoS models (Omni 3750) can process a transaction within 3-4 seconds, that's ~1/3 TPS. <br>
-Ethereum blockchain processes a new block every ~12 seconds; each block often averages ~180 transactions, that give us ~15 TPS.
+Ethereum blockchain processes a new block every ~12 seconds; each block often averages ~180 transactions, that give us ~15 TPS. <br>

 ## The target